coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 001.md

 Damaris and Zimri walk up and Soldos is upset about the prophecy.
 Nuvira comments that it's not a prophecy, just a little vision.
 Damaris asks what's going on, and Silver explains that shit is fucked and that there is a guy in the feywild that we need to retrieve.
 There's some back and forth as it's said that Silver reincarnates, but she refuses to hear it.
 Damaris asks to go as long as Achille comes along.

-Soldos will pen a letter and explains that we are to meet with [[Salvor Bajj]].
+Soldos will pen a letter and explains that we are to meet with [[content/Archive/DM Blast to the Past/NPCs/Salvor Bajj]].
 He is to be trusted, we are allowed to tell him anything.
 Soldos lets it slip that the other party is going to assassinate the emperor, and Damaris realizes this is what Sylvaine is going to do, and she leaves, upset.
 Nuvira assures us that it is necessary.
 # Damaris' Room
 Damaris retires to her room and the curse laughs, asking if she remembers her.
 Damaris asks about Silver, and she dunks her head under water.
 Curse comments it'll be interesting to see how she develops over the course of this adventure.
 The curse says she can't just stay here, they're counting on her.